Service Engine Status Check (Service Check)

 Database corruption

-If any tables in the local databases of the service engine are found to be corrupt, the check will return as failed and will not continue to look for additional corrupt tables.
+If any tables in the service engine's local databases are found to be corrupt, the check will return as failed and will not continue to look for additional corrupt tables.
 The name of the corrupt table will be indicated in the alarm.

 Check-specific Fields